stampf/scaffolding-for-a-sustainable-p2p-humanity/Needs.md

 Other more general skills needed:
 * Graphists to embelish this document
-* Storytellers to awake  the hearts of people are increase the chances of recruiting forces
+* Storytellers to awake  the hearts of people and increase the chances of recruiting forces

 ##Phase 1: Defining the organization